floschl/pysamosa/README.md

 There are several unit tests located in `./pysamosa/tests/` that aim to analyse the retracked output in more detail.
 The most important test scripts are `test_retracker_processor.py`, which includes retracking runs of small along-track segments of the S3A, S6, CS2 missions (and a generic input nc file).
-`test_single_retrack` allows to inspect the retracking result of a single waveform and compare it against a reference retracking result.
+`test_single_retrack` allows you to check the retracking result of a single waveform and compare it to reference retracking result.

 ## Run tests

-In order to run all unit tests (using the pytest framework), run
+To run all the unit tests (using the pytest framework), run

     $ pytest